Last Updated on January 26, 2026 by The Insurance Pros

 - Your liability (injuries or damages you’re responsible for)

-- Your additional living expenses will be covered if you are displaced.
+- Your additional living expenses if you are displaced after a covered claim

 How Much Is Renters Insurance in Michigan?